kn1meR/CFB-Dynasty-Manager/README.md

 <ins>**FEATURES:**</ins>

-1. Customizable Coach and School Name.
+1. Set Coach Name, School Name, and Year.
 2. Application Data Reset - ***USE CAUTIOUSLY!*** - Resets all application data and wipes any previously entered data/information.
 3. Dark & Light Mode.
 4. Team Dashboard - See relevant team data at a quick glance.
 5. Schedule - Win/Loss/Tie and Score Tracker.
 Will automatically update record and points for/against in team dashboard & year stats.
 6. Top 25 - Allows for user input of the Top 25 teams week by week.
 Will show movement of teams via green and red arrows.
 7. Roster - Allows for roster input with jersey #, name, position, year, overall, dev. trait and notes. sortable by all fields (except notes).

-   **NEW:** **UPLOAD SCREENSHOTS TO HAVE ROSTER AUTO ADDED**
+   **BETA:** **UPLOAD SCREENSHOTS TO HAVE ROSTER AUTO ADDED**
 8. Recruiting Class Tracker - Enter recruits' name, star rating, position, rating, and potential.
 Automatically tracked and stored year over year for easy viewability in the future.
 9. Transfer Class Tracker - Enter transfers' name, star rating, position, transfer direction(To/From), and potential.
 Automatically tracked and stored year over year for easy viewability in the future.
 10. Player Stats - Track stats for players by year.
-See Game, Season, or Overall records for Offense, Defense, or Special Teams.
+See Season or Career stats for Offense, Defense, or Special Teams.
 11. Season Stats - Buttons for all 30 years.
 Stats tracked are Record, Conference Record, Points For, Points Against, Bowl Game & Result, National Champion, Heisman Record, and Schedule w/ Opponent and Result with Score.
 12. Player Awards - Selectable player awards tracked on a year-to-year basis for easy viewabilty in the future.
 13. Trophy Case - Enterable Trophies for users to track National Championships, Bowl Games, Conference Championships and Rivalry Games.